Springdale in Washington County, Arkansas — The American South (West South Central)

 Erected 1958 by Springdale Chamber of Commerce.

 Location.
 36° 12.333′ N, 94° 6.852′ W. Marker is in Springdale, Arkansas, in Washington County.
 Marker is on Old Wire Road (State Highway 265) south of Dodd Avenue, on the right when traveling north.
+Marker is on the right just after the Old Missouri Road/Old Wire Road goes from four lanes to two.
 Touch for map.
-Marker is on the right just after the Old Missouri Road/Old Wire Road goes from four lanes to two.
 Marker is at or near this postal address: 2437 Old Wire Road, Springdale AR 72764, United States of America.
+Touch for directions.

 1. Site buildings